Bassam-Jawish/music-app/README.md

 - Run the App:

 - If you're using VS Code or Android Studio, you can simply open the project in the IDE and run it by clicking on the "Run" button.
-- If you prefer using the command line, navigate to your project directory and run flutter run.
+- If you prefer using the command line, navigate to your project directory and run `flutter run`.
 - View the App: Once the build process is complete, the app will launch automatically on your connected device or emulator.

 - Interact with the App: You can interact with the app on your device or emulator just like any other app.

-- Debugging: If you encounter any issues or errors, you can debug the app by using Flutter's built-in debugging tools.
-For example, you can use print statements for logging, set breakpoints, or use the Dart DevTools for more advanced debugging.

-- Hot Reload: During development, you can use Flutter's hot reload feature to quickly see changes you make to your code reflected in the running app.
-Simply save your changes in the code editor, and Flutter will automatically reload the app with the updated code.

 ## Questions?🤔